RayBB/openlibrary-docs/Endpoints.md

 # Endpoints

-An overview of the Open Library internal API.
+An overview (audit) of the Open Library internal "unofficially supported" APIs (which should be replaced with public APIs)

 - [Lists](#lists)
   - [Creating Lists](#creating-lists)